-In particular, the feedback received via engagement has been used to inform and identify for Council our long term strategic direction including:
+Several significant themes emerged from these consultation exercises and the main issues raised are reflected in the LSPS.
+In particular, the feedback received via engagement was used to inform and identify for Council our long term strategic direction including:

 - > a vision for the future of our city - aspects of our local character and identity that we value and need to retain, and some aspects which we need to improve upon - > how we will manage growth and change over time - > our shared community values.